node4good/node.org.il/README.md

 node4good
 ===========

-Home for some node.js projects that do good
+Home for some node.js projects that try do good